kaaproject/kaa/Programming-guide/Key-platform-features/Notifications/index.md

 * TOC
 {:toc}

 The Kaa notification subsystem enables delivery of messages from the Kaa server to endpoints.
 The structure of the data that is carried by notifications is defined by the notification schema, which is configured on the Kaa server and built into Kaa endpoints.
-Please review the Kaa [notifications design reference](#TODO) for more details.

 This guide will familiarize you with the basic concepts of Kaa notifications and programming of the Kaa notification subsystem.
 It is assumed that you have already set up either a [Kaa Sandbox](http://www.kaaproject.org/download-kaa/) or a [full-blown Kaa cluster]({{root_url}}Administration-guide/System-installation/Single-node-installation) and that you have created at least one [tenant]({{root_url}}Administration-guide/Tenants-and-applications-management/#TODO) and one [application]({{root_url}}Administration-guide/Tenants-and-applications-management/#managing-applications) in Kaa.
-We also recommend that you review [collecting endpoint profiles guide]({{root_url}}Programming-guide/Key-platform-features/Data-collection/) and [endpoint groups]({{root_url}}Programming-guide/Key-platform-features/Endpoint-groups) before you proceed with this guide.
+We also recommend that you review [collecting endpoint profiles guide]({{root_url}}Programming-guide/Key-platform-features/Data-collection) and [endpoint groups]({{root_url}}Programming-guide/Key-platform-features/Endpoint-groups) before you proceed with this guide.

 ### Basic architecture

 The following diagram illustrates basic entities and data flows in scope of the notification management:

 * Notifications are generated based on the [notification schema]() created by the developer for the application
-* The user or admin sends a notification using either [Admin UI]() or [REST API]({{root_url}}Programming-guide/Server-REST-APIs/#TODO)
+* The user or admin sends a notification via REST API call or using Administration UI (see [Sending notifications](#sending-notifications)).

 ![](images/basic_architecture_notification.png)